 And finally you need to risk assess what is financially possible for your group – it may be that a large enough rehearsal space is available, but not affordable.

-New in England: ‘priority actions to take’
+England: ‘priority actions to take’

 - Complete a COVID-19 risk assessment.
 Share it with all your stakeholders

 - Clean more often.
 Increase how often you clean surfaces, especially those that are being touched a lot.
 Ask attendees at rehearsals and volunteers to use hand sanitiser and wash their hands frequently.

 - Ask participants to wear face coverings in any indoor space or where required to do so by law.
 Some exemptions apply.
 Check when to wear one, exemptions, and how to make your own.

 - Make sure everyone is social distancing.
 Make it easy for everyone to do so by putting up signs or introducing a one way system that peopleyour customers can follow.
 2 metres is still regarded as the standard distance to abide by.